lwindolf/rss-feed-index/README.md

 This repo hosts

 1. a crawler for news feeds (RSS, Atom, ...)
-2. the current crawling result `index.json` for the [majestic million websites](https://majestic.com/reports/majestic-million) which is [CC BY Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) licensed.
+2. the current crawling result `index.json` which is [CC BY Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) licensed.
 3. a Github Pages [site](https://lwindolf.github.io/rss-feed-index/) to test the results